Dr. Arthur Zampella

 Citizen of the YearWest Milford Township, 1990

-Dr. Arthur Zampella was recognized for his 'Quiet, self-effacing manner and for his many years of servicing our youngsters, on the playing fields, in the Cub and Boy Scouts, the YMCA and actively organizing youth counseling boards to improve the lives of the young and old of West Milford, NJ.'
+Dr. Arthur Zampella was recognized for his “quiet, self-effacing manner” and for his many years of service to the youth of West Milford—on the playing fields, in the Cub and Boy Scouts, the YMCA, and in organizing youth counseling boards to improve the lives of both the young and the elderly.

 Multimedia Gallery